PetterJohanssonTilia/Project-3/README.md

 ### Local Preparation

 **Requirements:**
--A terminal of your choice, vscodee being recommended
+-A terminal of your choice, vscode being recommended

 ### Local Instructions